Returnboost Performance Recap and 2018 Outlook

 One of the most important and reliable indicators for the direction of the market is the interest rate and the monetary policy of a country.
 Globally, rates have been at record-lows since the last financial crisis.
 As Austrian Business Cycle Theory explains, a period of low interest rates and excessive credit creation results in a volatile and unstable imbalance between saving and investment.
 At the beginning of a cycle, low interest rates tend to stimulate borrowing from the banking system — what started in 2008/9.
 This leads to an increase in capital spending funded by newly issued bank credit.
 However, economic booms based on artificially low interest rates result in widespread malinvestment.
 A recession occurs when the credit creation has run its course.
 Then the money supply contracts causing a curative recession.
 Eventually this allows resources to be reallocated back to sustainable projects (a timely and painful process).
 In addition to massive malinvestments, artificially low interest rates also lead to inflation and redistribution of income from saver to borrowers.
 This does not necessarily impact the market in the short- to mid-run but can have important, long-run implications for an economy.

 During the financial crisis, central banks aggressively lowered interest rates and accumulated more than $11 trillion in government, agency and corporate bonds.
 Nine years later, central banks start to reduce their balance sheets.
 The big 4 central banks now own 20% to 40% of their respective country’s government bonds.
 While the end of the grand monetary experiment is near, 2018 could still be a year of net central bank accumulation.
 When the runoff begins, it is expected to occur over a prolonged period of time.
 J.P.
 Morgan summarized nicely, how they believe the runoff could look like.
-The charts below show:[a] rolling 12-month central bank flows and how 2018 is still an accumulation year; [b] a breakdown of flows by central bank, and how only the Fed is projected to be in runoff mode in 2019; and [c] how prolonged the runoff is expected to be, with central bank balance sheets projected to still be larger in 2022 than in 2017.
+The charts below show:[a] rolling 12-month central bank flows and how 2018 is still an accumulation year; [b] a breakdown of flows by central bank, and how only the Fed is projected to be in runoff mode in 2019; and

 In a Reuters poll, Wall Street’s banks see the Fed raising borrowing costs three times in 2018.
 Is this already the contracting money supply the Austrian Business Cycle Theory refers to?
 The question is not if but when.
 Currently the yield curve is still upward sloping and not inverting.
 While central banks are working on a “soft landing”, wage inflation could eventually force the Fed and ECB to eliminate negative real policy rates, creating a modest headwind for growth and valuations by 2019.